| Updated 28.05.2024 | Languages: EN, FR, CZ, PL |

 -

-Replace Caddy configuration with the following (don't forget to replace
+Replace Caddy configuration with the following:

 -